HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 ```

 ### Entropy Minimization
-The configuration for Entropy Minimization is in `config/unet2d_em.cfg`.
+The configuration file for Entropy Minimization is `config/unet2d_em.cfg`.
 The data configuration has been described above, and the settings for data augmentation, network, optmizer, learning rate scheduler and inference are the same as those in the baseline method.
-Specific configuration for Entropy Minimization is:
+Specific setting for Entropy Minimization is:

 ```bash
 ssl_method     = EntropyMinimization